jvlmdr/flax-cifar/README.md

 The ResNetV1 implementation was based on the [flax imagenet example](https://github.com/google/flax/tree/main/examples/imagenet).

-The DenseNet implementation was based on the original [pytorch-cifar repo](https://github.com/kuangliu/pytorch-cifar).
+The DenseNet and VGG implementations were based on the [pytorch-cifar repo](https://github.com/kuangliu/pytorch-cifar).

-These were generally modified as little as possible.

 ### Results